How to Support Tomato Plants: Tomato Stakes and More

 If the concept of straw-bale gardening is new to you, read this article.

-How to Support Tomatoes in Containers
+How to Support a Tomato Plant in a Container

 If you're growing dwarf tomato plants, they likely won't need support.

-But if you’re growing determinate tomato plants, you’ll probably want to support them.
+But if you're growing determinate plants, you'll probably want to support them.
 I find that cages work well.

 Tomato Support FAQ